usaid-cs/yesterday-i-learned/geography.md

 - Both the [six-continent and seven-continent models of the Earth](https://en.wikipedia.org/wiki/Continent) list Tel Aviv as being in Asia.
 - [Trinidad](https://en.wikipedia.org/wiki/Trinidad) isn't in Asia, dumbass.
 - Chinese government apparently obfuscates corodinates of their maps and street view stuff using something called [GCJ-02](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#Coordinate_systems) in the name of national security, but their algorithm is leaked so much that the reverse code it is just on wikipedia.
+- [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
+There are currently only two countries in this category: Liechtenstein and Uzbekistan.